praveen1000/RestAssuredAPIFrameowrk/README.md

    Location.java
    DeletePlace.java
    ````
-   Resources
+   Helpers
    ````
-   APIResources: Enum class to supply http method specific resource
+   1. APIResources: Enum class to supply http method specific resource
+   2. HelpersInitialization: Interface to initialize util and testdatabuild classes.
+Implement this interface wherever required in step definitions.
-   TestDataBuild: Build payload using POJO classes and consume data when called in definition.
+   3. TestDataBuild: Build payload using POJO classes and consume data when called in definition.
-   Utils: Utility for all the resuable methods like resquestSpec, responseSpec, getResource, readProperties, JSONPath global.properties: Contains project specific properties
+   4. Utils: Utility for all the resuable methods like resquestSpec, responseSpec, getResource, readProperties, JSONPath
+   5. global.properties: Contains project specific properties

    ````
    Step Definitions
    ```